Harrah's Casino Tunica: Grand Casino Tunica (1996-2007)

 The casino itself was built in 1996.
 It was the largest casino between Las Vegas and Atlantic City, featuring a large poker room.
 The Harrah's Casino Hotel was directly connected to the casino and contained 148 rooms and 40 suites.
 Two additional hotels were situated along a lake approximately ½ mile away.
 Complimentary shuttle service ran 24 hours a day to take guests to and from the casino.
 The Veranda Resort Hotel, which opened in 1996 along with the casino, contained 532 rooms and 36 suites.
 The largest hotel was the Terrace Hotel & Spa, which opened in 1999 and contained 563 rooms and 37 suites.

 Grand Casino Tunica's original owner was Grand Casinos, Inc., headed by Lyle Berman, a pioneer in developing resort-style casinos on Native American reservations and in Mississippi.

 In 1998, Berman and Grand Casinos, Inc., sold their Tunica, and Biloxi, Mississippi resorts to the gaming division of Hilton Hotels, with the combined assets being spun off to create a new corporation called Park Place Entertainment (later renamed Caesars Entertainment).

 In 2005, Caesars Entertainment was acquired by Harrah's Entertainment, which converted back to the Caesars Entertainment name in 2010.
 In the Tunica market, Caesars also operates Horseshoe Casino Tunica and Tunica Roadhouse Casino & Hotel (formerly Sheraton).
 The three properties share management and player marketing operations.

 Harrah's Casino Tunica (2007-2014)

 In October 2007, Harrah's officials announced that Grand Casino Tunica would undergo a $45 million renovation of its hotels and casinos, which included the resort being renamed Harrah's Casino Tunica.
 In addition, the company announced that the new Harrah's would feature a new buffet bearing the name of Food Network celebrity chef Paula Deen.
 Paula Deen's Buffet was reported to be the first celebrity chef-branded buffet at an American casino.
-It was rebranded in 2013 shortly after she was removed from the food network.
+It was rebranded in 2013 shortly after she was removed from Food Network.

 A Toby Keith's I Love This Bar & Grill owned by Scottsdale, Arizona-based Capri Restaurant Group Enterprises LLC opened in Harrah's in September 2010, replacing the former Replays bar and grill and Murano's Italian Restaurant.